mekkanix/mekkanix.github.io/owntrack/api-configuration.md

 # Configuration

-Here is the full list of available configuration options and formats used for initialization OwnTrack.
+Here is the full list of available configuration options and formats used to initialize OwnTrack.

 ## Global configuration